 Tape suppliers refers to both tape manufacturers and distributing tape companies that supply tape for a number of industries.
-Tape, which is a long thin strip of material, is primarily used in a wide range of binding and fastening applications; however tape has several other applications as well.
+Tape is a long strip of sticky or otherwise adhesive material.

 Tape Suppliers - SpecialtyTapes.com